 All of this next text is from my original 2010 post, where I showed Grandma’s rhubarb custard pie sitting on Grandma’s old table…

 After Grandpa died in 2001, Grandma held an auction sale.
-This dining table and chairs was to be auctioned off, and it caught my eye.
+This dining table and chairs were to be auctioned off, and it caught my eye.
 I had always liked it.
 When the set hadn’t been sold before I needed to leave, I asked Dad to bid on it for me if it didn’t go too high.
 Then, at the last minute, I told him not to bother, explaining that I really didn’t have the room for it anyway.
 And I left.

 The day after the sale, I got a call from Dad.
 He bought the table and chairs and was going to store them for me on the farm until I had space for them.
 Wow!
 What a dad!

 So, when we moved a few years later to a home with more stretching space, Dad hauled the set from the farm to our new home.
-It was well used , and did need some work.
+It was well used and did need some work.
 But with some elbow grease and steel wool, the chrome was shining again.
 While I was replacing the worn seats and backs with new material, I discovered miscellaneous handwritten notes my grandma had made under the seat bottoms.
 Notes about the crops in the field, a random day’s temperature, and Uncle Ron’s birth.

 Grandma also told me about the hundreds of rolls she kneaded at that table, because the countertops were just too tall for her to work at comfortably.
 And she wondered how she ever squeezed her family of 8, plus 3 hired men, around that table for a meal during harvest.
-Grandma also reminisced how each of the table top’s blemishes occurred.
+Grandma also reminisced about how each of the table top’s blemishes occurred.
 The big scratch was from when Grandpa brought home a wooden crate of peaches.
-Sliding the crate across the table, a nail poking out the bottom laid its trail.
+Sliding the crate across the table, a nail poking out of the bottom laid its trail.
 And the burn marks?
 Oh, that was just one of the kids running through the house with a sparkler!

-- October 12, 1965 at 5:30 pm – 300 acres of wet soft mush in the field, due to the corn freezing before it was ripe, plus 150 acres of beans yet to combine.
+October 12, 1965, at 5:30 pm – 300 acres of wet soft mush in the field, due to the corn freezing before it was ripe, plus 150 acres of beans yet to combine.

-- January 14, 1959 – temperature was 25° above at 8:00 am.
+January 14, 1959 – Temperature was 25° above at 8:00 am.

-- July 19, 1961 at 5:30 pm – expecting a little sister to join her 5 other children in about 3-1/2 months.
-(Note was later added to this, saying the little sister actually turned out to be a boy…Ronald.)
+July 19, 1961, at 5:30 pm – Expecting a little sister to join her 5 other children in about 3-1/2 months.
+(Note was later added to this, saying the little sister actually turned out to be a boy, Ronald.)

 I had my Mother in laws recipe but couldn’t find it today.
 When I saw your recipe it is identical to my husband’s German Mom.
 The milk and sugar on the top was the closer she did that to every pie.
 Her family came to South Dakota ( Germans from Russia ), they moved to Plevna, Montana and that’s where they stayed!
 I learned a lot of German food from her, she was the hardest working, best cook and baker I have ever known!
-I look first to trying your grandma’sg receipts.Â
+I look first to trying your grandma’sg receipts.

 Wonderful!
 Thanks for sharing – and enjoy the pie!